rq1234/amili-ml-probiotics/README.md

 ### Gut_Microbiome_ASD.ipynb
 This notebook analyses gut microbiome composition from 16S rRNA OTU data to infer Autism Spectrum Disorder (ASD) using machine learning.

-Based on the study: Altered gut microbial profile is associated with abnormal metabolism activity of Autism Spectrum Disorder

 Applies preprocessing, label encoding, and XGBoost classification